 Backlog confirmed

 EPS clears the top of the analyst range.
-Backlog holds at or above US$194bn and book:to:bill stays above 1.2, confirming that orders are replenishing faster than revenue is being recognised.
-FCF guidance holds within the US$6.5bn range.
+Backlog holds at or above US$194 billion and book-to-bill stays above 1.2, which would suggest orders are replenishing faster than revenue is being recognised.
+FCF guidance holds within the stated range.

 Above US$7.00